project-sunbird/sunbird.org-docs/features-documentation/course_creation.md

     <td><img src="features-documentation/images/book/book_drag_content.png"></td>
   </tr>
   <tr>
-    <td>1.
+    <td>2.
 Click the upward arrow to collapse the table of contents.
-Click the same arrow to expand collapsed table of contents. <br><b>Note:</b> You can edit or update the title of units in the course from the navigation hierarchy
+Click the same arrow to expand or collape the table of contents. <br><b>Note:</b> You can edit or update the title of units in the course from the navigation hierarchy
     </td>
     <td><img src="features-documentation/images/book/book_toc.png"></td>
   </tr>